stockphrase/no-silo/content/resources/open-handbook/chapter-11-mla.md

 The first element of a citation is the author's name.
-Since the MLA bibliography is organized alphabetically by the author's last name, begin your citations with the author's last name, followed by a comma, then the author's first name.
+Since the MLA bibliography is organized alphabetically by the author's last name, begin your citations with the author's last name followed by a comma, then the author's first name.
 If a middle name or initial are supplied, include those after the first name in the entry.
 Conclude the author element with a period.
 Sources will often have multiple authors.
 In